Wellbeing

 Student Voice & Agency

-• Developing Essential Learning Agreements with teachers and class mates
+• Developing Essential Learning Agreements with teachers and peers

 • Taking part in Student Led Conferences